russrimm/VibeWithRuss/README.md

-# Product Photo Gallery Web App
+# Vibe Coding Shell App

-A modern web application built with Next.js, TypeScript, Tailwind CSS, and Azure services for displaying product photos.
+A web application built with Next.js, TypeScript, Tailwind CSS, and Azure services for getting startd with agentic development.

+> **New to development?** It is strongly recommended to read the [Glossary](#glossary) at the end of this document first!
+It explains common terms you'll encounter throughout this guide in simple, beginner-friendly language.

 ## Prerequisites